WOA-Project/WOA-Deployer-Lumia/Readme.md

 Download the latest version [here](https://github.com/WOA-Project/WOA-Deployer-Lumia/releases/latest)

 # Executing the tool
-1. Extract the .zip to a folder in you PC
+1. Extract the .zip to a folder in your PC
 2. Navigate to the GUI folder
 3. Find the .exe file
 4. Run it

-## Important
-This tool requires Windows 10 to run.
-If you get deployment errors, please, update.

 # Show the love 🧡

 Do you like my tool?
 Has it been useful for you?
 Then, I hope you [👉 support my work](Docs/Donations.md)

+# Need help?
+Then visit our projects website at https://www.woaproject.net/, the one-stop solution for all your questions 😊

+It's also recommended that you read the [FAQ 📘](https://www.woaproject.net/viewtopic.php?f=16&t=6) And, of course, don't hesitate to join our great [Telegram group 📱](https://t.me/joinchat/Ey6mehEPg0Fe4utQNZ9yjA)

 # Credits and Acknowledgements
-- [Ben Imbushuo](https://github.com/imbushuo) for his awesome work with UEFI and misc stuff.
+- [Ben Imbushuo](https://github.com/imbushuo) for his awesome work with UEFI and misc. stuff.
 - [Gustave M.](https://twitter.com/gus33000) for his HUGE load of work on drivers, testing, fixing...
 For his support, suggestions, for testing and those neat pieces of code!
 - René Lergner ([Heathcliff74XDA](http://www.twitter.com/Heathcliff74XDA)) for WPInternals and for the code to read info from the phone.
-You started everthing 😉
+You started everything 😉
 - [Googulator](https://github.com/Googulator).
 For his work on the USB-C and for the great support.
 - Swift (AppleCyclone) for suggestions and his work with the rest of team.
 - Abdel [ADeltaX](https://twitter.com/ADeltaXForce?s=17) for testing and for his work.